-- For most companies, use (i) your last twelve months of payroll, or (ii) your full year 2019 payroll.
+- For most companies, use (i) your last 12 months of payroll, or (ii) your full year 2019 payroll.
 We recommend that you prepare both calculations and decide which time frame provides a more accurate depiction of your average monthly payroll.
 As of April 6, the Treasury Department and SBA have clarified that either time period is acceptable.
-You can disregard earlier materials that indicated otherwise.
+You can disregard earlier materials that indicated otherwise

 Step 2: Calculate aggregate payroll costs.